A selection of goods I make.

 Seasonal woodland deer

 Available from my Strid Wood workshop £20 each.
-Come on a course and make your own for £30 including lunch.
+NB, the deer are about 6 foot tall, but they do come apart to fit in your car!
+Come on a course and make your own for £35 including lunch.

 Here are a selection of hand carved bowls on display in Strid Wood.
 Their prices vary from £20 to £80, mainly depending on size and the amount of work I’ve put into them.